Beijing defiant five years since the South China Sea ruling | DW | 12.07.2021

 Making the situation more complicated, the Philippines had a change of government just 12 days before the ruling was delivered.
 The country's new leader, Rodrigo Duterte, refused to damage his friendly relations with China by making use of it.

-Duterte has, in his own words, kept the 'piece of paper' in his "back pocket."
-With the Philippines unwilling to make use the judgement, its potential supporters have been left sitting on the sidelines.
+Duterte has, in his own words, kept the "piece of paper" in his "back pocket."
+With the Philippines unwilling to make use of the judgment, potential supporters have been left sitting on the sidelines.

 The Philippine journalist Marites Vitug says Duterte has consistently undermined his own position.